getify/Functional-Light-JS/ch4.md

 But the factory engineers struggle to keep up, because each time a new kind of fancy compound machine needs to be made, they spend quite a bit of time making the new outer box and fitting the individual machines into it.

 So the factory engineers contact an industrial machine vendor for help.
-They're amazed to find out that this vendor offers a machine-making machine!
-As incredible as it sounds, they get a machine that can take a couple of the factory's smaller machines -- the chocolate cooling one and the cutting one, for example -- and wire them together automatically, even wrapping the nice clean bigger box around them.
+They're amazed to find out that this vendor offers a **machine-making** machine!
+As incredible as it sounds, they purchase a machine that can take a couple of the factory's smaller machines -- the chocolate cooling one and the cutting one, for example -- and wire them together automatically, even wrapping a nice clean bigger box around them.
 This is surely going to make the candy factory really take off!

 <p align="center">
 	<img src="fig5.png" width="300">